CoreMedia/feedback-hub-adapter-acrolinx/documentation/Configuration.md

 ## General Settings

 The adapter settings can be configured on a global or site specific level.
 The following XML shows an example configuration.
-If you don't know how to get your client signature, please visit https://www.acrolinx.com/ for more detailed instructions.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>